rsksmart/devportal-1.0/_rsk/node/configure/cli.md

   the Java Virtual Machine that the RSK node is running in is supported.
   By default, this check is always performed, to ensure that the RSK node is running in a compatible environment.
+- `-base-path`:
+  Specifies the base path `NodeCliOption` to enhance the block replay tool user experience.

 ## Reference implementation